johnchase/cual-id/README.rst

 Miniconda
 ---------

-We strongly recommend installing `cual-id` using [Miniconda](http://conda.pydata.org/miniconda.html) which greatly simplifies Python package management.
-To do this, you should first choose which version of Miniconda to install from [the install page](http://conda.pydata.org/miniconda.html).
+We strongly recommend installing `cual-id` using `Miniconda <http://conda.pydata.org/miniconda.html>`__. which greatly simplifies Python package management.
+To do this, you should first choose which version of Miniconda to install from `the install page <http://conda.pydata.org/miniconda.html>`__.
 You can choose either the Python 2 or 3 version.
 After you've installed Miniconda, you should run:

 .. code:: bash